mailmannn/nodeJWT/README.md

 ````

-Build and run the application (first time so that docker image is build) :
+build and run the application:

 ````